NicollahSeketeIQ/instagramClone/README.md

 issues remaining:
-logo and profile images are not rendering, when registering a new user, 'Cannot send message without a sender address' error appears.
+profile images are not rendering,